 First of all, thank you for your interest!
-What follows are a few frequently asked questions and their answers with regard to my commissioned paintings and drawings.
+What follows are answers to a few frequently asked question with regard to my commissioned paintings and drawings.

 - Q: What are my style options?